Stock Market Prediction via Deep Learning Techniques: A Survey: Evaluation

-The properly categorized samples are spread on a diagonal line from top left to bottom right in a multi-classification confusion matrix.
-Accuracy is defined as the ratio of correctly identified samples to the total sample count, and Accuracy evaluates global sample prediction.
-For example, the work \cite{hu2018listening} utilized Accuracy to measure the annualized rate of return, and the work \cite{chen2018incorporating} utilized Accuracy to measure the results of stock price movement predicting.
-For a classification task, Accuracy is not an appropriate metric for the dataset, which is imbalanced.
-Therefore, more indicators need to be used to describe the model more accurately. \\ \\ \textbf{Precision, Recall, F-measure.} The precision, recall and F1-score can be represented as equation \eqref{Precision}\eqref{Recall}\eqref{F1}: \\ \\ \\
+In a multi-classification confusion matrix, the correctly classified samples are represented on the diagonal line from top left to bottom right.
+This metric, known as Accuracy, evaluates the overall performance of a model in identifying samples.
+For instance, in the study conducted by \citet{hu2018listening}, Accuracy was used to measure the annualized rate of return, and in the research by \citet{chen2018incorporating}, it was employed to evaluate the outcomes of stock price prediction.
+However, it is important to note that Accuracy may not be an appropriate metric for datasets with imbalanced class distribution, and additional indicators should be employed to provide a more accurate representation of the model's performance. \\ \textbf{Precision, Recall, F-measure.} The precision, recall and F1-score can be represented as equation $Precision = \frac{TP}{TP+FP}$, $Recall = \frac{TP}{TP+FN}$, and $F1 = \frac{2\times Precision\times Recall}{Precision+Recall} = \frac{2\times TP}{2\times TP+FP+FN}$.